 NOTES: These are placed after a course or sub-requirement.
-A legend at the end of the Program Evaluation/Degree Audit includes a listing of all the notes codes.
-The codes on your Program Evaluation/Degree Audit are specific to each individual student, not to the specific course.
+A legend at the end of the Academic Evaluation includes a listing of all the notes codes.
+The codes on your Academic Evaluation are specific to each individual student, not to the specific course.

 - *E — Extra.
 Course isn’t needed to complete requirement, or applying it would not contribute toward requirement completion.